isomerpages/jointpoly-ace/_programmes/Certificate in Teaching and Learning for Polytechnic Educators (CTLPE).md

 #### When is the programme conducted?

-The duration is 100 hours over a span of 1 year.
 There are 2 runs per year.
-One in April and another in October.
+One commences in April and another in October.
+The duration of the programme is 100 hours, which is conducted over a span of 1 year.